kevindooley/Machine_Learning_Statistics_Tasks_2020_Assessment/README.md

 A chi-squared test, also written as `𝜒2` test, is a statistical hypothesis test that is valid to perform when the test statistic is chi-squared distributed under the null hypothesis.
 Chi-square test for independence compares two variables in a contingency table to see if they are related and it tests to see whether distributions of categorical variables differ from each another.

 In the example on wikipedia, the chi-squared result is 24.6.
 Using SciPy, I demonstarted that 24.6 was the correct result and that the variables neighbourhood and occupation are  dependent of each other and not independent

+#### Task 3 - Standard Deviation

+The standard deviation of an array of numbers x is calculated using numpy as np.sqrt`(np.sum((x - np.mean(x))**2)/len(x))` Microsoft Excel has two different versions of the standard deviation calculation, STDEV.P and STDEV.S.
+STDEV.P functions performs the above calculation but in the STDEV.P calculation, the division is by `len(x)-1` rather than `len(x)`.
+Reserach both excel functions explaning the difference between them.
+Then use numpy to perform a simulation demonstrating that the STDEV.S calculaion is a better estimate for the standard deviation of a population when performed on a sample.

+STDEV.P and STDEV.S are both functions in excel that perform standard deviation.
+STDEV.P is used when you have data for the entire population or you have a sample of data but you only want the standard deviation for that sample.
+You do not need to extrapolate the data for the entire population.
+STDEV.S uses a sample of the population and you want to estimate the standard deviation for the entire population.NumPy has the capability to work like the Excel functions STDEV.P and STDEV.S.
+It has a built in function called `numpy.std` which operates the same as STDEV.P.
+The function allows you to pass an argument `ddof=1` which changes the standard deviation caluclation to the same as STDEV.S

+#### Task 4 - Kmeans

+Use `scikit-learn` to apply k-means clustering to Fisher’s famous Iris data set.
+Explain how the code works and how accurate it might be, then explain how your model could be used to make predictions of species of iris.